Demo

 Leveraging its advanced SaaS Management Platform (SMP), Zluri employs five discovery methods to create a thorough map of your SaaS stack, identifying over 225,000+ applications within your organization.

-The 5 discovery methods are: single sign-on (SSO), integration with financial and expense management systems, direct API integrations, desktop agents, and browser extensions.
+The nine discovery methods are: MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).
 This thorough strategy guarantees the identification of every application in use.

 The experts at Zluri work closely with your team, utilizing its SaaS platform to create a comprehensive map of your SaaS stack.